We Need to Talk About Kevin Mayer: What Disney Exec's Move to TikTok Means for Booming Social Platform

 “TikTok is in a position of clear strength but needed a veteran media exec and streaming background to lead this next chapter of growth and regulatory challenges.
 Mayer’s vast Disney experience speaks for itself,” Wedbush analyst Dan Ives told TheWrap.
 “It was a coup to get Mayer, as he brings a strong reputation around running a digital media platform and navigating the challenges that come with it.
 I view him as a home-run hire at the right time.”

-On Monday, Mayer was tapped as chief operating officer of TikTok’s Beijing-based parent company ByteDance and CEO of TikTok after spending nearly 20 years at Disney, where he gained the reputation as a brilliant deal maker as well as a bit of a corporate bully.
+On Monday, Mayer was tapped as CEO of TikTok and chief operating officer of TikTok’s Beijing-based parent company ByteDance after spending nearly 20 years at Disney, where he gained the reputation as a brilliant deal maker as well as a bit of a corporate bully.

 Also Read: Disney Boss Kevin Mayer: Brilliant Dealmaker or 'Bully'?
 Both, Insiders Say